 You’ll bring any means of recording your relationship that speaks to you, such as paper and pen (write, draw), camera, and watercolor paint and brush and paper.
 Please no electronic devises, although texting to loved ones is ok.

-- The workshop will be held July, 2022.
-Dates will be confirmed in March.
+- The workshop will be held in dates TBC.

 - And will take place in the Vermont forest, where Bill and Beth's home sits.

 - The workshop is limited to a maximum of 8 people and has a cost of $500 (this includes the 5 day workshop, as well as all meals during your stay and a copy of Learning to Love a Forest + shipping and handling, sent to you upon completion of the registration form).

 Registration is not currently open for this workshop.
 Please fill out the form below if you would like us to notify you when we open registration.

 Type of Event

 (5 day workshop + all meals + book)

 Bill is a poet and an architect, who tells stories through space, form and words.
 He founded Helicon Works Architects, a unique architectural collaborative community, in 1989, based in Takoma Park, MD, where he lived with his family until 2019.
 Bill now lives at his wife's ancestral home in Vermont where he continues to practice architecture and enjoy the forest.